PoisotLab/ms_networkary_classifiers/reviews/01_mee/reviews.md

 performances as well as provide a basis for discussing the ‘biasing’ approach adopted in the article

-> This is an excellent suggestion - I have added a discussion of this article at TODO.
+> This is an excellent suggestion - I have added a discussion of this article.
 More generally, I have moved the discussion of SDMs earlier in the introduction, to provide more ecological grounding.

 L80: Please check the bracketing around the Jordano, 2016a,b reference